 The unique hotels

-Hotels are big business in Taiwan and business is booming as the country gains recognition throughout the world as the ideal Asian holiday destination.
+Hotels are big business in Taiwan and business is booming as it gains recognition throughout the world as the ideal Asian holiday destination.
 And with so much competition, hotel owners are coming up with some unique themes for their hotels and accommodations.
 Fancy sleeping in a Bat Cave themed room?
 Well, you can do that right here in Taiwan.

 The architectural landmarks

-Yes, there’s the small matter of the typhoon season which runs from June to October to contend with but generally speaking the weather in Taiwan (particularly in the south) is perfect.
-Lovers of the sun will appreciate the soaring temperatures in the south which is home to some of the country’s most incredible beaches and coastlines
+Yes, there’s the small matter of the typhoon season which runs from June to October to contend with, but generally speaking the weather in Taiwan (particularly in the south) is perfect.
+Lovers of the sun will appreciate the soaring temperatures in the south which is home to some of the most incredible beaches and coastlines

 The major cities such as Kaohsiung, Taipei, and Taichung are packed with department stores, boutiques, and gift shops.
-There are several major department store chains that operate throughout the country so no matter what is on the shopping list, chances are you’ll find it.
+There are several major department store chains that operate throughout Taiwan, so no matter what is on the shopping list, chances are you’ll find it.
 But it’s not just run of the mill consumer goods that are popular here.
 Taiwan is famous for manufacturing computers and their components and in Taipei tourists can visit the huge Guang Hua Digital Plaza for all their PC-related needs.

-While religious festivals are a common occurrence in Taiwan, there are also many other festivals held throughout the country that capture the imagination of travelers.
+While religious festivals are a common occurrence in Taiwan, there are also many other festivals held throughout the region that capture the imagination of travelers.
 These include Fulong International Sand Sculpture Festival, Organik techno festival, and the Lantern Festival.
 In fact, no matter when you are visiting the island, there’s a chance that your trip will coincide with at least one major festival.